-Now there are things that you can do around your home to help reduce the amount of mosquitoes that are present in your environment.
+Now there are things that you can do around your home to help reduce the number of mosquitoes that are present in your environment.
 These are in no particular order:

 1. Make sure that all gutters, downspouts, and areas where the water is moved away from the house is able to flow freely and that gutters and downspouts are not blocked with leaves and material which provides an excellent breeding ground for mosquitoes.